lieberlois/vcluster-backstage-argo-idp/docs/01_Welcome.md

 recommend allocating enough resources to the Virtual Machine.
 I used [Colima](https://github.com/abiosoft/colima) with the following startup command: `colima start --dns 8.8.8.8 --dns 1.1.1.1 --memory 6 --cpu 3`.

+Through the course of this guide, the `main` branch of this repository contains all manifests etc. in the final state.
+If you get stuck or want to compare your solution, feel free to check it out whenever you want.

 ---

 Now without further ado, let's get started! 🚀